 “Energy Storage” has become the new buzzword in the context of the energy transition.
-The heavily increasing power fluctuations caused by wind and photovoltaics have lead to a decoupling of the generation and demand of electricity.
-In the course of the expansion of installed renewable capacity, fluctuations in the power grid have not decreased but increased (see figure).
+Power fluctuations caused by wind power and photovoltaics have led to a decoupling of electricity generation and demand.
+In the course of the expansion of installed renewable capacity, fluctuations in the power grid (displayed as gradients of renewable generation) have increased (see figure below).

-The challenges for grid operators are increasing drastically due to the expansion of installed renewable capacities.
+The challenges for grid operators increased due to the expansion of installed renewable power generation capacities.
 They have to take various measures to stabilize the power grid.
-This can be seen in the increase of Redispatch over the last years.
+This can be seen from the increase in Redispatch over the last years.
 In addition, power generation from wind and photovoltaics has to be increasingly curtailed (see figure below).

-We support players of the energy market to evaluate the strategic relevance of energy storage for their business.
+We support energy market participants in evaluating the strategic relevance of energy storage for their business.

 - Market analyses and expert reports